Weekend Getaways From Bangalore for Couples

 Best time to visit: September to March to enjoy the post-monsoon greenery and winter chill make it magical.

-Then there’s Talacauvery, the birthplace of the river Kaveri, where the air feels sacred and the views stretch endlessly.
-And if you are like me and love a dash of adventure then a trek up Tadiandamol is a must.
-The trail winds through grasslands and shola forests and when you finally reach the summit, the views are so vast that the horizon almost blurs.
+There is Talacauvery, the birthplace of the river Kaveri, where the air feels sacred and the views stretch endlessly.
+And if you are like me and love a dash of adventure then a trek up Tadiandamol is a must with your beloved.
+The trail winds through grasslands and shola forests, and when you finally reach the summit, the views are so vast that the horizon almost blurs.

 What I love doing in Coorg